-The theory is you flash a "bitstream" file into an FPGA board's onboard SPI flash, which configures the FPGA to act like a j2 processor.
-This bitstream includes a small bootloader that attempts to load a file called "vmlinux" from an sd card, containing a linux kernel with a filesystem in initramfs configured to boot with a serial console.
+The theory is you flash a "bitstream" file into an FPGA board's onboard SPI flash to configure the FPGA to act like a j2 processor.
+This bitstream includes a small bootloader that attempts to load a file called "vmlinux" from an sd card, providing a linux kernel with root filesystem in initramfs using a serial console.

-To do this, you need an FPGA board and sdcard, a bitstream, a vmlinux file with bundled initramfs, an sdcard writer, and a computer with a USB connection (to write the SPI flash and connect to the serial console, we used a laptop running Ubuntu 14.04).
+To do this, you need an FPGA board, microsd card, bitstream, vmlinux file with bundled initramfs, an sdcard writer, and a computer with a USB connection (to write the SPI flash and connect to the serial console; we used a Linux laptop but macs work too).

 1) Get some hardware.